 How can LVR affect your interest rate?

-Another negative impact of a higher LVR is the application of Lender’s Mortgage Insurance, or LMI, which acts as something of a safety net to the lender should you be unable to make your monthly loan payments.
+Along with potentially having a higher interest rate, borrowers with a higher LVR can also be hit with Lender’s Mortgage Insurance, or LMI, which acts as something of a safety net to the lender should you be unable to make your monthly loan payments.
 It can vary in price depending on the lender and what LVR percentage you have, but can leave you out of pocket if you aren’t careful.
 The lending industry average LVR where LMI is applied is from approximately 80% and higher.

-And what does LMI cost?
-Of course, it is different for almost every loan but according to the Genworth LMI estimator, if you have an LVR of 90% on a $450,000 loan for up to 30 years, you could be paying an LMI premium of $7,776.
-That’s almost $40 per month extra on your loan repayments across the life of the loan!
+According to the Genworth LMI estimator, if you have an LVR of 90% on a $450,000 loan for up to 30 years, you could be hit with an LMI premium of $7,776.

 Tim was looking at houses for $450,000 and had $22,500 in his savings.
 If he had calculated his loan-to-value ratio before applying for a loan, he would have discovered that he had an LVR of 95%.
 Because of this high ratio, the lender thought he was too high of a risk and rejected his application.